County crackdown on underage tobacco sales yields results

-The number of local businesses who have being caught selling tobacco products to underage customers has dropped by half from 20 percent in 2007 to an expected 9 percent this year, according to Kern County Public Health.
+The number of local businesses that have been caught selling tobacco products to underage customers has dropped by half from 20 percent in 2007 to an expected 9 percent this year, according to Kern County Public Health.

 The department said it has seen a decrease in sales to decoys pretending to be 21 over the past decade.
 The legal age to smoke jumped up from 18 to 21 in California in 2016.